Home > Portable Generator

 Portable Generator Connections

 A portable generator connection allows you to safely power selected circuits during an outage without relying on extension cords.
-DeGraaf Electrical Service, LLC provides portable generator connection installation in Pace, FL, helping homeowners set up safe, convenient, and code-compliant solutions for backup power.
-Depending on your system and preferences, we can install a manual transfer switch or modify your electrical service to include an interlock.
-These options allow you to control which circuits receive power while helping protect your home and electrical system during use.
+DeGraaf Electrical Service, LLC provides portable generator connection installation in Pace, FL, helping homeowners set up safe, convenient, and code-compliant backup power solutions.
+Depending on your system and preferences, we can install a manual transfer switch or modify your electrical service to include an interlock system.
+These options allow selected circuits to receive generator power safely while helping protect your electrical system and utility company personnel during operation.
+We install portable generator connection systems, including interlocks and manual transfer switches, but do not provide generator maintenance or repair services.

 Interlock Panel